-- h.
-Type 2A for indoor cultivation using exclusively artificial lighting of 5,001 to 10,000 square feet cumulative cultivation area on one legal parcel, - i.
-Type 2B for cultivation using a combination of natural and supplemental artificial lighting (mixed-light) of 5,001 to 10,000 square feet cultivation area on one legal parcel, and - j.
-Type 4 for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
-The nursery product may take the form of either vegetative and non-flowering starts or may be in the form of seeds, if the applicant is applying as a seed producer under this type of permit.
-The cumulative cultivation area shall not exceed 22,000 square feet on one legal parcel; - 7) Establishes a methodology for the review of cultivation permit applications and specifies required application materials; - 8) Establishes performance standards including: - a.
-Requirement to follow the approved site plan, - b.
-When available, secure a current valid state license, - c.
-Conform to track and trace requirements, - d.
+- d.
 Comply with all statutes, regulations and requirements of the California State Water Resources Control Board, Division of Water Rights, including filing the Initial Statement of Water Diversion and Use required by Water Code Section 5101, - e.
 Requirement that generators only be used as a secondary or backup source of power and requires leak and spill prevention measures, - f.
 Maintain Tier 1, 2, or 3 certification with the Order, or equivalent, as required.
 Operations which are not required to secure certification from NCRWQCB are required by the proposed MCCR to comply with the standard conditions of approval for certification, - g.
 Comply with Mendocino County and CAL FIRE "defensible space" standards, - h.
 Comply with the terms of a CDFW Lake or Streambed Alteration Agreement, if applicable, - i.
 Facilitate mandatory inspections, - j.
 Support limitations on the type and application of pesticides, - k.
-Store and handle fuel in compliance with state and local laws and regulations; - I. Pay applicable fees, and - m.
-Comply with conditions required pursuant to zoning review; - 9) Identifies methods for demonstrating prior cultivation, limits permits prior to 2020 to cultivation which was underway prior to 2016; - 10) Allows C, C-A, or C-B permits (less than 2,500 square feet of cultivation area), in any inland Zone District where a residence would be principally permitted, where prior cultivation has been demonstrated and all other cultivation standards can be met.
-Identifies Zoning Districts in which expansion of previous cultivation sites will be prohibited; - 11) Establishes certification types and standards; - 12) Establishes a program of third party inspections allowing the Mendocino County Agricultural Commissioner to approve non-governmental inspectors to perform field checks, identify potential or actual points of concern, and work with the cultivators to correct any identified problems; and - 13) Establishes an enforcement program based on required consultation visits by third party inspectors, required compliance visits by county staff and implementation of enforcement actions, if needed.
+Store and handle fuel in compliance with state and local laws and regulations, - I. Pay applicable fees, and - m.
+Comply with conditions required pursuant to zoning review; - 10) Identifies methods for demonstrating prior cultivation, limits permits prior to 2020 to cultivation which was underway prior to 2016; - 11) Allows C, C-A, or C-B permits (less than 2,500 square feet of cultivation area), in any inland zoning district where a residence would be principally permitted, where prior cultivation has been demonstrated and all other cultivation standards can be met.
+Identifies zoning districts in which expansion of previous cultivation sites will be prohibited; - 12) Establishes certification types and standards; - 13) Establishes a program of third party inspections allowing the Mendocino County Agricultural Commissioner to approve non-governmental inspectors to perform field checks, identify potential or actual points of concern, and work with the cultivators to correct any identified problems; - 14) Establishes an enforcement program based on required consultation visits by third party inspectors, required compliance visits by county staff and implementation of enforcement actions, if needed; - 15) Allows existing cultivation sites to be closed and relocated to properties which can more fully meet minimum parcel sizes, slope limitations, and other restrictions; - 16) Sets the process for planning review of applications, including circumstances permitting site specific conditions of approval, requirements for hearings; - 17) Sets sunset provisions for certain existing cultivation sites in residential zoning districts; and - 18) Sets an application deadline of January 1, 2018 for all Phase 1 eligible sites.